Don't miss out! Come and see us at 'The Store' Roadshow!

 You may notice that when you click to buy a particular contract or service the system will take you to a new page which offers greater detail about the items you're purchasing.
 This is the first step towards the launch of our new store area, where you will be able to browse all our contracts, services and products in a much easier and more visual way.

-The Store will go fully live in January 2020, but you can already receive hands-on training and find out more about the changes by attending one of our roadshow events.
+The Store will go fully live in January 2020, but you can already receive hands-on training and find out more about the changes by attending our final roadshow event for this term.

-Taking place across the county, our team will be on hand at each roadshow to provide full training, and answer any questions you may have about Services for Schools.
+With one more drop-in available, come and see us where we will be on hand to provide full training, and answer any questions you may have about Services for Schools.

 You can drop at a time that suits you and stay as long as you like.
-You just need to reserve your place via the links below so we know you're coming on a specific day.
+You just need to reserve your place via the links below so we know you're coming.